-If you want combine your safari with time in Cape Town, there is good news and bad news.
+If you want to combine your safari with time in Cape Town, there is good news and bad news.
 The bad news is, Cape Town has a wet winter and a dry summer, meaning it will be cold and wet in the Mother City if you come during safari peak season.
-The good news is, there is plenty to see and do here, from world-class restaurants and shopping to historic wine estates where you can warm up at a log fire.
+The good news is, there is plenty to see and do here, from world-class restaurants to historic wine estates where you can warm up at a log fire.

 WEATHER Although it is the ‘rainy season’, the rain is not constant or monsoon-like.
 Generally, clouds build up during the day, breaking in the late afternoon for spectacular showers.
 In the evenings you may experience thunderstorms with plenty of lightning.

 It will be hot and humid so consider a lodge with air conditioning and a swimming pool (or, even better, a private plunge pool on your room’s deck).
 The weather is also perfect for using outdoor showers…!